 N54 MHD Stage 2+ Horsepower & Mods

 Target Boost: 16-18psi, tapering to about 13-14psi at redline

-As with stage 2, we recommend going full bolt-on.
-These stage 2+ tunes are beginning to push towards the upper “safe” limits of stock N54 turbos.
+As with N54 MHD stage 2, we recommend going full bolt-on.
+These stage 2+ tunes are beginning to push toward the upper “safe” limits of stock N54 turbos.
 You may even consider upgrading turbo inlets and outlets to help with turbo longevity.
 They flow more air and assist in reducing WGDC, especially towards redline.
 You will likely need a custom MHD flash tune to reap the full benefits of upgraded inlets and outlets.
 Nonetheless, they will make the stock turbos job a bit easier thereby assisting in reliability and longevity.

 91 Octane/95 RON: 350-360whp

 93 Octane/98 RON: 360-370whp